 I will begin with the scorecard from the Truth-o-Meter at PolitiFact.org, the Pulitzer-winning fact checking organization.
 As proof of balance, I offer the fact that PolitiFact ruled that the "GOP voted to end Medicare" the "Lie of the Year 2011."
+For the six top lies of the presidential campaign, they chose three falsehoods from the Dems and three "pants on fire" from the GOP.
 Those who still dismiss PolitiFact (or FactCheck.org) as biased are obligated to evaluate each of the well-researched and balanced answers.
 The burden is on them to prove the fact checkers wrong.
 In a few instances I have decided that their conclusions are incorrect.

-Out of 513 statements tested by PolitiFact, Obama and Biden have a total of 147 mostly false, false, and pants on fire.
-That is a record of 71 percent truth-telling.
-Out of 231 statements Romney and Ryan have 100 mostly false, false, and pants on fire.
+Out of 516 statements tested by PolitiFact, Obama and Biden have a total of 147 mostly false, false, and pants on fire.
+That is a record of 72 percent truth-telling.
+Out of 235 statements Romney and Ryan have 101 mostly false, false, and pants on fire.
 They were telling the truth only 57 percent of the time.
-Taking Ryan alone is worse: he is telling it straight only 48 percent of the time, while Biden is at 71 percent.
-On the basis of 45 percent more statements tested, the Democratic ticket was on fire 10 times while the GOP duo's pants were scorched 20 times.
+Taking Ryan alone is worse: he is telling it straight only 48 percent of the time, while Biden is at 67 percent.
+On the basis of 45 percent more statements tested, the Democratic ticket was on fire 10 times while the GOP duo's pants were scorched 21 times.